Suffolk University logo

 Sawyer Business School

-Originally founded in 1937 as the College of Business Administration, providing robust business education.
+Originally established as the College of Business Administration in 1937, offering robust business education.

 ⚖️